nextstrain/nextstrain-walkthrough/README.md

 With the alignment, the divergence tree, and the dates per sample from the metadata, we can infer a time-scaled phylogeny with estimated dates for internal nodes of the tree.
 `augur refine` is a lightweight wrapper around [TreeTime](https://github.com/neherlab/treetime).
-The following command roots the tree with a specific reference genome that we force-included earlier.
+The following command roots the tree with the reference genome that we force-included earlier.

 ``` bash
 augur refine \